sv222/cloud-engineer-interview-questions/README.md

 AWS DataSync is a service that helps you to automate the transfer of data between on-premises storage systems and AWS storage services.
 DataSync supports a variety of on-premises storage systems, including NAS, SAN, and cloud storage.
 DataSync also supports a variety of AWS storage services, including S3, EFS, and FSx.

-DataSync works by creating a replication task.
-A replication task defines the source and destination for the data transfer, and the schedule for the transfer.
-DataSync then monitors the source for changes and transfers the changes to the destination.
+DataSync works by creating a task that defines the source location, the destination location, and the configuration and schedule for the transfer.
+Each task execution copies the data you specify; recurring executions can be scheduled, but DataSync does not continuously monitor the source for changes.

 ### Explain the concept of AWS Auto Scaling.